Clothing not only outdoors

 Conventional Chlorine-Hercosett-process: The scales of the fibres are smoothened by etching (chlorine) to various degrees depending on the exact process and its intensity and then in the vast majority of cases coated with the polymer known as Hercosett 125 (in varying degree again).
 It is used for the majority of the yarn in the industry and consequently for most of the clothing that customers buy in shops.
 The resin-coated wool is resistant to mistreatment during the washing.
 It is an old process typical for 20th-century industries and their approaches aimed at production with no other considerations (and customer manipulation).
 The seller seldom informs about the treatment other than stating simplified care of the garment.

 The labels can be more informative (though seldom explicit) and touching the material reveals there is something wrong with the wool (sometimes it is accompanied with chemical smell - different to the typical smell of wool).
 The material feels different, too, it has a synthetic, glossy feel to it.
-As the fibre is covered with a synthetic, the actual composition is changed.
+As the fibre is covered with a synthetic, the actual composition is changed, the added synthetic doesn’t have the properties of the wool.
 Along with the specific handle, the wool’s exceptional repellence to dirt and bacteria is lessened.
 More robust, outer layer garments also lose the wool’s natural bloom that gives the garments better warmth to weight ratio.
 Although the changes can be considered as aspects of feel, they have practical implications in more extreme use in sports and outdoors.
 The lighter weight gauges micro-bloom can also be noticeably affected depending on the strength of the treatment.

 Natural wool products today are easy to wash without compromising their qualities if you stick to standard practice or if you are using suitable washing programs (hand wash or woollens).
 Petry-Lanazym process and some other methods that do not require coating/use of highly reactive chemicals fall to normal (real) wool category.
 As the natural wool is resistant to dirt, it doesn’t need frequent washing.
 If it does, the hand washing is easy for the wool has low affinity to dirt, and it’s an extremely poor substrate for bacteria to thrive on it.
 Not to mention that using the machines, people generally tend to overwash their clothing and that often not by a small degree.
 Experimenting with short-time programs a few times can bring surprising results.
 Dilling Eco line, Tekoforlife, Engel, Living Crafts, Mufflon and other brands are producing wool products suitable for frequent washing (underwear) that are ready for almost foolproof care.